nrfconnect/sdk-nrf/samples/wifi/sta/README.rst

 Hardware modifications
 ======================

-To measure the current consumption of the nRF5340 SoC in nRF7002 DK, complete the following steps:
+To measure the current consumption of the nRF5340 SoC in the nRF7002 DK, complete the following steps:

  * Remove jumper on **P22** (VDD jumper).
  * Cut solder bridge **SB16**.